What's the Best Laptop in 2026?

 Cons: You might spend more time upgrading it than actually using it.

-HP’s Spectre x360 is proof laptops can be both powerful and ridiculously good-looking.
+HP’s OmniBook Ultra Flip 14 takes over the premium convertible role previously associated with the Spectre x360 line, proving that laptops can still be both powerful and ridiculously good-looking.

-With its rotating touchscreen, premium build, and powerful Intel chipset, it's ideal for creators, businesspeople, and anyone who enjoys making colleagues jealous.
+With its rotating OLED touchscreen, premium build, bundled pen on selected models, and modern Intel Core Ultra chipset, it's ideal for creators, businesspeople, and anyone who enjoys making colleagues jealous.

-Its AI integration is cutting edge, but it also has an absolutely eyewatering price-tag, which, while justified by its brilliance, must be considered in our rating.
+Its Galaxy AI integration is cutting edge, and it works beautifully if you’re already deep in the Samsung ecosystem and want your laptop to play nicely with your Galaxy phone, tablet and earbuds.
+It also has an absolutely eyewatering price tag, which, while justified by its brilliance, must be considered in our rating.

-Pros: Incredible display, epic battery life, seamless ecosystem integration with Samsung Galaxy phones.
+Pros: Incredible display, powerful graphics options, premium design, and seamless ecosystem integration with Samsung Galaxy devices.
 The best Samsung laptop.

 It’s perfect for students, bargain-hunters, and anyone who thinks spending four figures on a laptop should be illegal.